wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment08.md

 ├── data
 │   └── data.md
 ├── notebooks
-│   └── 1-sequence-stats.jl
+│   └── 1-sequence-stats.jl # or 1-sequence-stats.md
 └── README.md
 ```

 ## Getting the data

-An enormous amount of data has already been generated
+An enormous amount of data has been generated
 on SARS-CoV2 (the virus) and COVID-19 (the disease caused by CoV2).
 You can get links to much of it [on NCBI](https://www.ncbi.nlm.nih.gov/sars-cov-2/) -
 the National Center for Biotechnology Information.